 1. Third-person or client case studies: These highlight the experience of a specific client working with your company or using your product.

-2. Explanatory case studies: These case studies explore the impact of a phenomenon or tactic, such as the company’s marketing strategy, and how it impacted their growth.
+2. Explanatory case studies: These case studies explore the impact of a phenomenon or tactic, such as the company’s marketing strategy, and how it impacted its growth.
 In this case, it’s not based on first-hand experience, but rather observation and inference.

 3. Implementation case studies: An implementation case study takes the average client case study a bit further, focusing on the actual implementation and covering it in detail.